dd9jn/rfc4880bis/crypto-refresh.md

 Note that no chunks are used and that there is only one authentication tag.
 The Packet Tag in OpenPGP format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), the packet version number, the cipher algorithm octet, and the AEAD algorithm octet are given as additional data.
 For example, the additional data used with AES-128 with OCB consists of the octets 0xC3, 0x05, 0x07, and 0x02.

-### No v5 SKESK with v1 SEIPD {#no-v5-skesk-v1-seipd}

-Note that version 1 of the Symmetrically Encrypted Integrity Protected Data Packet ({{version-one-seipd}}) does not internally indicate what cipher algorithm to use to decrypt it, unlike version 2 ({{version-two-seipd}}).
-Since the v5 SKESK packet's encrypted payload only indicates the key used, not the choice of cipher algorithm used for the subsequent encrypted data, a v5 SKESK packet can only provide a session key for a v2 SEIPD packet, and MUST NOT be used to provide a session key for a v1 SEIPD Packet.

 ## One-Pass Signature Packets (Tag 4)